Privacy-Preserving Empathy Detection in Video Interactions: Introduction

+This graded notion of privacy has a second benefit: it constrains the extent to which a predictive model can exploit identifying cues as shortcuts.
+Face-based affect recognition systems are known to exhibit demographic disparities across race, gender and age \citep{buolamwini2018gender, xu2020investigating, kim2021age, booth2021integrating}.
+Adding the face/video modality has been shown to \emph{increase} bias in multimodal emotion pipelines relative to text-only baselines \cite{schmitz2022bias}.
+Our method, therefore, avoids using raw face/video and instead uses summary statistics, which are less biased due to not having access to the videos.
+Our method may also reduce some visual demographic leakage, noting that demographic fairness cannot be confirmed without demographic subgroup annotations.

-Traditional approaches to tabular data have long been dominated by tree-based methods like gradient-boosted decision trees \citep{hollmann-iclr-tabpfn,hollmann-nature-tabpfn}.
-While deep learning has revolutionised learning from texts and images, it has struggled with tabular data due to the heterogeneity between datasets and the heterogeneous nature of the raw data itself.
-Foundation models like large language models (LLMs) and large vision models (LVMs) have been widely explored in downstream tasks on texts and videos.
-Similarly, LLMs have also been explored with tabular data \citep{pmlr-v206-hegselmann23a,fang2024llm-tabular}, but these approaches convert table rows into textual formats such as sentences.
-As LLMs do not natively support numerical tabular data, a new paradigm of the foundation model has emerged: the tabular foundation model (TFM)\footnote{Not to be confused with LLMs.
-While both are pre-trained foundation models, TFMs are trained with numerical tabular data, whereas LLMs are trained with texts.
-TFMs are significantly smaller than LLMs.
-For example, TabPFN has only 7.2 million trainable parameters, in contrast to billions in typical LLMs.}.
-The first one of its kind, a prior data-fitted network (PFN) \citep{muller2022iclr} trained on lots of synthetic tabular data, is TabPFN \citep{hollmann-iclr-tabpfn}.
-Following the success of TabPFN, TabICL (tabular in-context learning) \citep{qu-arxiv-tabicl} is another TFM, introduced recently in 2025.
-TFMs natively support in-context learning (ICL), which is a paradigm in which a pre-trained foundation model is conditioned on a small set of input-output examples at inference time.
-With these examples, the model adapts to new tasks without any gradient updates (i.e., training).
+The summary feature vectors are a tabular representation.
+Traditional approaches to tabular data have long been dominated by tree-based methods, such as gradient-boosted decision trees \citep{hollmann-iclr-tabpfn,hollmann-nature-tabpfn}.
+While deep learning has revolutionised learning from text and images, it has struggled with tabular data due to heterogeneity across datasets and the heterogeneity of raw data itself.
+Foundation models, such as \acp{LLM} and \acp{LVM}, have been widely explored for downstream tasks on text and video data.
+Similarly, \acp{LLM} have also been explored with tabular data \citep{pmlr-v206-hegselmann23a,fang2024llm-tabular}, but these approaches convert table rows into textual formats such as sentences.
+As \acp{LLM} do not natively support numerical tabular data, a new paradigm of the foundation model has emerged: the \acp{TFM}\footnote{Not to be confused with \acp{LLM}.
+While both are pre-trained \emph{foundation} models, \acp{TFM} are trained on numerical tabular data, whereas \acp{LLM} are trained on text. \acp{TFM} are significantly smaller than \acp{LLM}.
+For example, TabPFN has only 7.2 million trainable parameters, in contrast to billions in typical \acp{LLM}.}.
+The first of its kind, a \ac{PFN} \citep{muller2022iclr}, trained on extensive synthetic tabular data, is TabPFN \citep{hollmann-iclr-tabpfn}.
+Following the success of TabPFN, TabICL (Tabular \acl{ICL}) \citep{qu-arxiv-tabicl} is another \ac{TFM} that was introduced in 2025.
+In \acp{TFM}, \ac{ICL} refers to conditioning on a labelled set of input-output examples at inference time to produce predictions for new samples, which can be interpreted as amortised Bayesian-style inference \citep{muller2025position}.
+With these examples, the model adapts to new tasks without any gradient updates (\ie{} training).
+This differs from \ac{LLM} \ac{ICL}, where demonstrations are embedded in a text prompt to elicit a behaviour.